 FOUNDER & WINEMAKER

-After a stint as a touring sound tech in the ‘70s, Gary went on to found 6 different companies, each its own distinct challenge and against-all-odds venture.
-After selling his last company and retiring at the age of 48, Gary realized he had a desire to get back to a simpler, more meaningful lifestyle.
+After a stint as a touring sound tech in the 1970s, Gary went on to found six different companies, each with its own distinct challenges, setbacks, and victories.
+After selling his sixth business and retiring at the age of 48, Gary realized he had the passionate desire to get back to a simpler, more meaningful lifestyle.

 Having grown up working in agriculture and surrounded by a large Italian-German family in upstate New York—grandmothers who baked, uncles who cured meats and cheeses—what we now refer to as "farm to table" was just another Sunday supper for Gary.

 At the age of 52, he began working toward his degree in viticulture and enology at U.C.
 Davis, one of the most prestigious universities in the world for the study of grape-growing and winemaking.

 Training with some of the best growers and winemakers in Washington’s wine country, Gary had the opportunity to start a winery in either Napa or Washington State.
 Napa already had a strong reputation in the wine world, whereas Washington had…well, everything else.
 From its economics to the diversity of distinct growing regions, Gary could see that the Pacific Northwest was ripe with untapped potential.
 So with plans drawn up by renowned Montana architect Jeri Locati, Gary grabbed his tool belt and a 6-ft. ladder, and literally began building his tasting room in the foothills of Washington's Cascade Mountains.